• Skip to main content

 Keep scrolling for the updated recipe which includes a few small tweaks along with modern measurements.

-To make this rustic little dessert you’ll need:
+To make this rustic little apple sponge dessert you'll need:

 • about 4 apples (granny smith or other cooking apples such as Braeburn, Fuji or Pink Lady)